wilSecord/MTG-Database/README.md

         * Collects data more efficiently
         * Created "failed.txt" to collect a list of failed cards
         * Outputs data via tinydb to "mtg.json"
-        * Better UX with output to console (WORK IN PROGRESS)
+        * Better UX with output to console
+    * **13:16**
+        * Imported "rich" library for console output
+        * Optimized output to the database for better access later